paketo-buildpacks/paketo-website/content/docs/howto/java.md

   -e BP_INCLUDE_FILES='foo/*'
 {{< /code/copyable >}}

-**NOTE:** It is important to properly quote values for `BP_INCLUDE_FILES` and `BP_EXCLUDE_FILES` as they may contain wild card characters like `*` which the shell my interpret.
+**NOTE:** It is important to properly quote values for `BP_INCLUDE_FILES` and `BP_EXCLUDE_FILES` as they may contain wild card characters like `*` which the shell may interpret.
 Proper quoting ensures the actual characters are passed through to the buildpack.

 ### Build from a Compiled Artifact